autotraderuk/oliver-twist/RULES.md

-# Staging scripts referencing multiple sources
+# Single source per staging model

 There are staging script(s) that have multiple source inputs.

 When a staging script depends on a source, it should be a one-to-one mapping.
 This allows for any renaming or casting from the source system to be done in one place.

-# Rejoin models
+# No rejoin models

 These models are taking part in rejoins.

-# Disabled models
+# No disabled models

 There are disabled scripts.